Design and Scientific Prospects of the POLAR-2 Mission: Instrument Design

 The result of this dependency is similar to that for the photo-electric effect: A measurement of the angle $\phi$ for an incoming photon flux will result in a harmonic distribution with a period of $180^\circ$ with the amplitude being dependent on the PD and the phase on the PA.

 It is however important to note that the angle $\phi$ cannot be measured directly as it requires knowledge on the direction of $\vec{p}$.
-Therefore the angles typically measured is that between $\vec{k_2}$ and a known axis defined in the instrument.
+Therefore the angle typically measured is that between $\vec{k_2}$ and a known axis defined in the instrument.
+Here, as illustrated in Figure \ref{fig:Interaction}, this is the angle $\eta$ measured with respect to the x-axis.
 This results in a phase shift of the measured distribution.
 The same principle holds for photo-absorption measurements.
-An example of the types of distributions which would be measured for a polarized and an unpolarized flux are shown in figure \ref{fig:mod_examples}.
+An example of the types of distributions which would be measured for a polarized and an unpolarized flux are shown in Figure~\ref{fig:mod_examples}.

 As can be derived from equation \ref{eq:KN} the relative amplitude of the harmonic depends on the energy of the incoming photon.
 In addition, a dependency will exist on the sensitivity and efficiency of the detector.
 Knowledge of the relative amplitude one can achieve for a PD of $100\%$, referred to as $M_{100}$ is required to retrieve the PD through $PD=\frac{M}{M_{100}}$ where M is the relative amplitude for a measurement.
 The value of $M_{100}$ can be measured for discrete energies for a detector prior to launch, however, producing it for the full energy range of the detector requires the use of detailed Monte Carlo simulations.
-An error on the simulated $M_{100}$ from such a simulations will therefore linearly correlate to an error on the measurement of PD.
-This, is indicates the importance of well calibrated instruments where detailed calibration results are used to validate the instrument simulations in as much detail as possible \cite{Gill2021}.
+An error on the simulated $M_{100}$ from such simulations will therefore linearly correlate to an error on the measurement of PD.
+This indicates the importance of well calibrated instruments where detailed calibration results are used to validate the instrument simulations in as much detail as possible \cite{Gill2021}.

 The issues stemming from the reliance on simulations become further clear when realizing that the value of $M_{100}$ also varies with the incoming direction of the photon beam with respect to the instrument.
 As the POLAR-2 instrument is designed for GRBs, of which the incoming direction is not known prior to the measurement, this dependency needs to be understood as well in detail.
 Thereby producing the need for off-angle calibrations of the polarization response as well.
-It should be noted here that the off-axis response of polarimeters is highly complex and requires both a detailed understanding of the instrument, as well as the physics, detailed studies of the dependencies can be found in \cite{Fabio} and \cite{Zaid}.
+It should be noted here that the off-axis response of polarimeters is highly complex and requires both a detailed understanding of the instrument, as well as the physics, detailed studies of the dependencies can be found in \cite{Fabio} and \cite{Zuke,Zaid}.

 One figure of merit which is often used to define the sensitivity of a polarimeter to measure a source is the Minimal Detectable Polarization (MDP).
 The definition of the MDP is as follows \cite{weisskopf_x-ray_polarization}: